-- 643. Clinical Procedures in Reading (5).
+643. Clinical Procedures in Reading (5).
 Pr., RED 641 and RED 642.
-Clinical experiences in diagnosing and remediating children with problems in reading and related areas. - 646.
-Studies in Reading (1-10), Pr., Departmental Approval.Study of a special problem in area of reading.
-Enrollment limited to "AA" students.

-650. Seminar in Reading (1-5).
+Clinical experiences in diagnosing and remediating children with problems in reading and related areas.

+- 646. Studies in Reading (1-10), Pr., Department Approval.
+Study of a special problem in area of reading.
+Enrollment limited to "AA" students. - 650.
+Seminar in Reading (1-5).
+Pr., Graduate standing.
+Advanced graduate students pursue intensive study of contemporary problems and areas of interest in reading education. - 651.
+Special Topics in Reading (1-10).
 Pr., Department Approval.

-Study of instructional techniques and innovations in reading to include interaction with prominent authorities in the field, miniworkshops, special projects, and supervision in elementary classroom settings.
-Enrollment limited to "AA" students.

-659. Practicum in Reading (3-10).
+Study of instructional techniques and innovations in reading to include interaction with prominent authorities in the field, mini-workshops, special projects, and supervision in classroom settings. - 659.
+Practicum in Reading (3-10).
 Pr., Graduate standing and advanced credits in reading.